Republican governor says anti-vaccine rhetoric is ‘killing people’ and denounces ‘propaganda’

 Surgeon General Vivek H. Murthy highlighted the threat of misinformation on covid-19 at a White House news briefing this week, where he said he has lost 10 family members to the disease.
 He accused tech companies of allowing falsehoods to “poison our information environment with little accountability to their users.”

-With Biden joining Murthy’s criticisms Friday, Facebook spokesperson Dani Lever said that the tech giant is “helping save lives” and that “more than 2 billion people have viewed authoritative information about COVID-19 and vaccines on Facebook, which is more than any other place on the internet.”
+With Biden joining Murthy’s criticisms Friday, Facebook spokesperson Dani Lever said in a statement that the tech giant is “helping save lives” and that “more than 2 billion people have viewed authoritative information about COVID-19 and vaccines on Facebook, which is more than any other place on the internet.”

 Conservative media’s framing of the vaccines came into this spotlight this week after Newsmax prime-time host Rob Schmitt — a former Fox News co-host — said on air that he was neither “anti-vaxxer” nor “pro-vaxxer.”